tgherzog/boatworks/index.md

-Potomac Boatcraft is a startup marine services company in the northern Virginia and Maryland area focusing on the repair, renovation, maintainance and makeover of classic old boats.
-It's based on my ten years' experience owning and renovating my own boat, where I discovered that I like renovating boats *almost* as much as I like sailing them.
+Potomac Boatcraft is a startup marine services company in the northern Virginia and Maryland area focusing on the repair, renovation, maintainance and makeovers of classic old boats.
+It's based on my ten years' experience owning and renovating my own boat, including significant projects involving fiberglass repair and fabrication; marine carpentry, gas and electronics systems, and detailing.

 If you have a small or large renovation project or you are thinking of making a few improvements, feel free to [contact me]({{ site.contact.email }})